reactioncommerce/reaction-devtools/README.md

 5. `Ctrl + a` (detach from screen)
 6. The app will be available at <SERVER_IP>:3000

-To start with Mid retailer data
+To start with retailer data
 1. ssh into the system
 2. `cd reaction`
 3. `screen -S retailer`
-4. `reaction --port 5000`
+4. `MONGO_URL=mongodb://localhost:27017/retailer reaction --port 5000`
 5. `Ctrl + a` (detach from screen)
 6. The app will be available at <SERVER_IP>:5000